CodeTherapist/blog/_source/_posts/2019-01-18-integration-testing-data-access-dotnetcore.md

 ![]({{site.baseurl}}/img/unit-test-data/dotnettest1.png)

-We'll now need to do the same thing for the API routs.
+We'll now need to do the same thing for the API routes.
 Why in a separate method?
 Because the first integration test also checks the content type which is the type of a HTML document.
 The content type of the API results is `application/json`:

 ~~~ csharp
 [Theory]